The van is functional

 The two 100W solar panels are robustly attached and installed on the roof.
 We have mounted them close to the metal, so that they don't catch the wind and remain discreet.
 They are screwed-in from the side using rivnuts that I crimped directly on the frame of the panels.

-The rotating table is in place, we ended up finding the solid threaded metal tubes we needed in a common hardware store, in the shelf & decoration department.
+The rotating table is in place, Jean-Marc has found the solid threaded metal tubes we needed.
+They are the "My Tubes" of Leroy Merlin, in the shelving and decoration department.
 The table has a mount on its back, which screws in a L-shaped tube, itself inserted in a larger tube (a trampoline foot) attached in the corner of a stool.
 It has two rotation centers: within the larger tube next to the stool, and at the center of the table with the screw mount.
 At night, we take the L-shaped tube away and the table fits between the two stools to complete the bed frame.
 Camille did a lot of sewing to split our two futon mattresses into four pieces each (two stools, one table, one static bed).

 Most electrical appliances are in place.
 The electric panel and the leisure battery are located under the passenger bench seat.
 Under the table, we have two 12V sockets which can be used to charge phones and even Camille's laptop using an USB-C PD adapter.
 I have also assembled a DC-DC step up into a junction box so that I can charge my laptop at 19.2V using an XT60 connector.
 So both our laptops charge quickly and we never have to convert DC into AC: neat.
 All the lights work and have dedicated switches, and there are 12V sockets above the kitchen and on the two sides of the bed to add reading lights or phone charger.
 The fridge is also operational.